cvs-health/testaro/README.md

 Also ensure that Testaro can read all those directories and write to `REPORTDIR`.

 Place a script into `SCRIPTDIR` and, optionally, a batch into `BATCHDIR`.
-Each should be named `idvalue.json`, where `idvalue` is replaced with the value of its `id` property.
+Each should be named with a `.json` extension., where `idvalue` is replaced with the value of its `id` property.
 That value must consist of only lower-case ASCII letters and digits.

 Then execute the statement `node high scriptID` or `node high scriptID batchID`, replacing `scriptID` and `batchID` with the `id` values of the script and the batch, respectively.